ankurk91/vue-flatpickr-component/README.md

 Vue.js v2.x component for [Flatpickr](https://chmln.github.io/flatpickr/) date-time picker

-:point_right: If you are looking for documentation for older version then switch respective version branch
+:point_right: If you are looking for the documentation of older version then switch to respective version branch.

 ## Demo on [JSFiddle](https://jsfiddle.net/ankurk91/63kzdwLx/)